lilmayu/top-gg-java-sdk/README.md

 - [Javadoc](https://data.mayuna.dev/javadocs/top-gg-java-sdk/)

 ## Requirements
-- Java 11 and newer
+- Java 11 or newer
 - [Gson](https://github.com/google/gson)

 ## How to use